 - Have I accepted just what I needed?

 - National Student Loan Database System, NSLDS, – This site allows students to keep track of their total loan debt.
-Please Note: NSLDS will show all loans borrowed, except private loans.
+Please Note: NSLDS will show all loans borrowed, excluding private loans.

 - Studentloans.gov– Complete your Master Promissory Note (MPN), Entrance Loan Counseling, Exit Loan Counseling, Financial Aid Awareness Counseling